-This post about the best gluten-free frozen pizzas contains an affiliate coupon code and Nima Sensor is a sponsor of Good For You Gluten Free.
-This post was last updated June 10, 2019.
+This post about the best gluten-free frozen pizza brands, and all brands featured have been tested for hidden gluten.
+This post contains affiliate links and was last updated June 10, 2019.
+Please read my disclosures.

 I love pizza, but if you’re gluten free like me, you know that eating pizza outside of your home is a dangerous sport.
 It’s like playing Russian Roulette with your health.

 While many restaurants offer certified gluten-free pizza (select Pizza Huts and all California Pizza Kitchen restaurants), very few, and I do mean very few, prepare their gluten-free pizzas in a manner safe for someone on a strict gluten-free diet to consume.

 Most pizza restaurants place their gluten-free pizza crust on the same surfaces as the wheat crust.
 Most use the same toppings, putting their glutenly little hands in the same toppings used to make the gluten-free pizza.

 I very rarely eat pizza outside of the home.
 Doing so has made me sick before.
 I’ve learned my lesson the hard way.
 No thanks to painful bloating and embarressing gas and diarrhea – gulp!